List of Magic: The Gathering keywords: Manifest

 However, if the face-down card is a creature card then it can be turned face-up for its full mana cost whether it has this ability on its own or not.
 If the card has the morph ability, the controller can use this ability to turn the card face-up, regardless of the card's type; megamorph is treated the same way.
 These uses of morph and megamorph are considered 'special actions' and do not hit the stack.

 As always, any face-down card must be revealed at the end of the game or when it is moved to any zone other than the battlefield, including exile.
 Also, manifested cards are treated identically to morph cards in that they are distinct from one another and must be distinguishable from other manifested cards throughout the game.

 Meld

 Meld is a keyword action where two specific cards can be exiled and then returned to the battlefield combined into a single creature.
-This mechanic is featured in the Eldritch Moon set expansion.
+This mechanic is featured in the Eldritch Moon set expansion, among others.